prainar/peer/tutorial/06-posts-listing/README.md

     > **What's happening?** You're creating an independent line of development for this day's tasks.

 2.  **Set Up Development Environment**

-    * **Backend Virtual Environment (if not already active):**
+    - **Backend Virtual Environment (if not already active):**
       ```bash
       cd backend
       source venv/bin/activate  # On Windows use: venv\Scripts\activate
       ```
-    * **Install Additional Dependencies:**
+    - **Install Additional Dependencies:**
       ```bash
       pip install Flask Flask-SQLAlchemy Flask-Migrate
       ```
-    * **Frontend (already set up from previous days):**
+    - **Frontend (already set up from previous days):**
-        * Ensure your frontend directory has all Node.js dependencies installed via:
+      - Ensure your frontend directory has all Node.js dependencies installed via:
         ```bash
         npm install
         ```

 3.  **Frontend Implementation**

-    * **Create Post List Component:**
+    - **Create Post List Component:**
-        * Design a responsive list component for displaying posts.
+      - Design a responsive list component for displaying posts.
-        * Implement infinite scroll functionality within the component, potentially using a custom React hook.
+      - Implement infinite scroll functionality within the component, potentially using a custom React hook.
-        * Add UI elements and logic for post filtering and sorting options.
+      - Add UI elements and logic for post filtering and sorting options.
-        * Implement appropriate loading and error states to enhance user experience.
+      - Implement appropriate loading and error states to enhance user experience.

 4.  **Backend Integration**

-    * **Create Post Listing Endpoints:**
+    - **Create Post Listing Endpoints:**
-        * Implement the `GET /api/posts` endpoint on the Flask backend.
+      - Implement the `GET /api/posts` endpoint on the Flask backend.
 This endpoint should support pagination (e.g., using `limit` and `offset` query parameters), filtering, and sorting parameters.
-        * Optimize database queries for performance when fetching posts.
+      - Optimize database queries for performance when fetching posts.
-        * Consider adding data caching for frequently accessed posts to reduce database load.
+      - Consider adding data caching for frequently accessed posts to reduce database load.

 5.  **Performance Optimization**

-    * Implement lazy loading for images and data within the post list to improve initial load times.
+    - Implement lazy loading for images and data within the post list to improve initial load times.
-    * Add request debouncing for filters and search inputs to prevent excessive API calls.
+    - Add request debouncing for filters and search inputs to prevent excessive API calls.
-    * Utilize virtual scrolling (if dealing with very large lists) to efficiently render only visible items.
+    - Utilize virtual scrolling (if dealing with very large lists) to efficiently render only visible items.
-    * Optimize API calls and React component re-renders to ensure a smooth user interface.
+    - Optimize API calls and React component re-renders to ensure a smooth user interface.

 6.  **Run the Application**